Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Mpemba effect on Markovian Open Quantum Systems

-There are many quantities that may be used as metrics for measuring the distance between two states~\cite{ares2025quantum}.
-Here, we focus on the non-equilibrium free energy, following the approach of Moroder \textit{et al.}~\cite{moroder2024thermodynamics}:
+There are many quantities that can be used to measure the distance between two states~\cite{ares2025quantum}.
+Here, we focus on two of those.
+The first is trace distance, which captures the optimal distinguishability between two states with a single measurement: